kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/13-information-for-uk-taxpayers-holding-money-in-stocks/content.md

+# Using Assets
-# Information for UK taxpayers holding money in Stocks
+## Information for UK taxpayers holding money in Stocks
 ###  **What to keep in mind when you’re a UK taxpayer and you hold your money in Stocks**

 If you’re a UK taxpayer — individual, or business — holding your money in Stocks can impact the way you pay tax.